vapor/docs/4.0/docs/upgrading.md

 Vapor 4 utilizies Xcode 11's native SPM support.
 This means you will no longer need to generate `.xcodeproj` files.
 Opening your project's folder in Xcode will automatically recognize SPM and pull in dependencies.

-You can open your project natively in Xcode using `vapor-beta xcode` or `open Package.swift`.
+You can open your project natively in Xcode using `vapor xcode` or `open Package.swift`.

 Once you've updated Package.swift, you may need to close Xcode and clear the following folders from the root directory: